-A major part of the benefit that DCL Engineering can offer you is Failure Analysis.
+A significant benefit that DCL Engineering Group can offer you is Failure Analysis.
 Tools which we utilise to correct inaccuracies, wear and failures will also tell us the likely cause of the failure which in turn allows us to suggest ways to minimise the chances of that failure in future.
 Several of these tools are described here.

 Co-ordinate Measuring Machine (CMM)

 The CMM used by DCL Engineering Group is the Platinum version of the Faro Arm, the world’s most accurate and advanced portable measurement arm in manufacturing history.
 This is an advantage over any other company’s methods of checking gearbox and component dimensional accuracy.

 The Platinum Faro Arm’s ±0.05mm accuracy renders traditional CMMs, hand tools and other portable inspection equipment slow and inefficient.